Frequently asked questions about Basis

 - Isn't this system just a more complicated version of money?

-Is this central planning?
+Does this project use central planning?

 Doesn't removing the need for profit make companies less efficient?